MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Exchange-Teams-interact.md

 Users hosted on Exchange Online or Exchange Dedicated vNext can use all the features of Teams.
 They can create and join teams and channels, create and view meetings, call and chat, modify user profile pictures (if the Outlook on the web mailbox policy allows them to do so), and add and configure connectors, tabs, and bots.
 For a more comprehensive list of available features, see the table below.

 Users hosted on Exchange Online Dedicated (Legacy) must be synchronized to Azure Active Directory on Microsoft 365 or Office 365.
 They can create and join teams and channels, add and configure tabs and bots, and make use of the chat and calling features.
-However, they can't modify profile pictures, manage meetings, access outlook contacts, or manage connectors.
+However, they cannot modify profile pictures, manage meetings, access outlook contacts, or manage connectors.

 > [!IMPORTANT]
 > For integration with on-premises, it's highly recommended that you have an Exchange full Classic Hybrid deployment with Exchange Server 2016 or later to meet the requirements below.
 For more information about setting up a hybrid deployment, see [Exchange Server hybrid deployments](https://docs.microsoft.com/exchange/exchange-hybrid).

 Users with mailboxes hosted on-premises must be synchronized to Azure Active Directory.
-They can make use of all the features in the above scenario, but additionally, they can manage meetings if the requirements listed on [Requirements for mailboxes hosted on-premises](#Requirements-for-mailboxes-hosted-on-premises) section are meet.
+They can make use of all the features in the above scenario, but additionally, they can manage meetings if the requirements listed on [Requirements for mailboxes hosted on-premises](#Requirements-for-mailboxes-hosted-on-premises) section are met.

 The following table provides a helpful quick reference to feature availability based on the Exchange environment.